Press enter or spacebar to select a desired language.

 You may place physical resources on course reserve for limited use (3-hours, in-library only) by your students.

 The library has a new resource management program available for you to use in managing and circulating items such as equipment, curricular materials, etc., from your own location.
-Contact Dana Whelchel for more information.
+Contact Kenzie Barnett for more information.

 Regarding the use of copyrighted resources, please review the AU Copyright Policies located in section 6.1 of the Employee Handbook